How to apply for federal student aid through the FAFSA

 What can be done to maximize your federal aid eligibility?

 Income has the biggest impact on a needs-based financial aid award but there are other factors that go into this calculation.
-Financial aid administrators do not assess the family home, retirement accounts, life insurance policies or annuities.
+Financial aid administrators do not assess the value of a family home, retirement accounts, life insurance policies or annuities.

 You may want to shift income or spend assets strategically the year before applying.
 For example, consider paying down the mortgage on your primary home and purchasing personal items (computer or dorm supplies) that your student will need, since these assets aren’t considered in the expected family contribution.